Monehinfeyi/alx-frontend-for-fun/README.md

-### This repo contians diectories that hold files and folders created for the purpose of frontend_project with Holberton School of coding and and ALX.
+### This repo contains directories that hold files and folders created for the purpose of frontend_project with Holberton School and ALX.

+* The code is mainly written in HTML, CSS, and Python